 As demonstrated in Table 18, fully 81 to 100 percent of the Town has severe restrictions to septic fields, primarily as a result of depth to rock, wetness, slow perc rates, and flooding potential.
 Over 30 percent of the land area has severe restrictions to local roadways and streets.
-Nearly 34 percent of the Town has severe restrictions on single family dwellings without basements while approximately 52 percent of the Town has severe restrictions on single family dwellings with basements.
-The soil within the Town most suited for building site development is Arcola Silt Loam.
+Nearly 34 percent of the Town has severe restrictions on single family dwellings without basements while approximately 52 percent of the Town most suited for building site development is Arcola Silt Loam.
 Arcola soils cover 48 percent of the Town and are located primarily in areas which have already been developed within the Town.